by Chuck Rehdorf on 2017-09-01 9:00am

 According to industry experts, until 2010 the construction market was made up of two generations of workers.
 These generations were generally referred to as Traditionalists and Baby Boomers, but beginning in about 2012, the workforce split into four generations.
 Now the construction workforce is comprised of Traditionalists, Baby Boomers, Generation Xers, and Millennials.
 Currently, the bulk of the construction industry’s skill and experience belongs to the Traditionalists and Baby Boomers, but as they age, that advantage in knowledge and skill is beginning to fade.

 Along with skill and knowledge fading, workers who might have been building skills in the construction trades are moving to other sectors of the workforce.
 This could be due to shifting national priorities in the workforce, such as a drop in the numbers of vocational training and mentoring programs, as well as workers moving into other careers when the recession impacted the construction industry.
-Young people are increasingly being told they need to go to college, and with school budgets being cut some of the first programs on the chopping block are shop and vocational classes.
+Young people are increasingly being told they need to go to college, and with school budgets being cut some of the first programs on the chopping block are shop, vocational classes and even contractor education.
 The flip side of this is the cold hard fact that Traditionalists and Baby Boomers are retiring in growing numbers, and taking their skill, experience, and work ethic with them.
 Increasingly, many experts in the field believe there may be a deeper reason for the shortage of competent workers: A change in the work ethic of workers entering the force is contributing significantly to the shortage.

 Image credit: pixabay.com